Rules & Regulations

 - Use or be under the influence of alcohol or tobacco

-It is permissible for a spectator to: Help look for golf balls, to carry water, towels and umbrellas, etc., and to seek help from a rules or tournament official.
+Spectators may: Help look for golf balls, to carry water, towels and umbrellas, etc., and to seek help from a rules or tournament official.

 Cell phones: To avoid distracting players, spectators are requested to keep cell phones in “silent mode” and to limit their use on the course.